-- 15. At minimum, and in addition to the requirements specified in Regional District of Nanaimo Land Use and Subdivision Bylaw No. 500, 1987 as amended or replaced from time to time, the landscape design should provide: - a) A continuous landscaped screen area of at least 2.0 metres in width along the inside of all property lines, excluding access points and adjacent to all roads and highways; - b) Where landscaping is for the purpose of visual separation, a minimum height of 5.0 metres once mature; and, - c) A landscape buffer of at least 5.0 metres in width to create spatial separation between non-residential and residential zoned properties and should contribute towards the objectives identified in Policy 20 above. - 16.
-Notwithstanding Policy 20 above, the landscaped buffer width and enhancement works adjacent to any watercourse shall be determined by a Qualified Environmental professional and shall work towards Policy 20(h) above- to establish or enhance habitat values on the development site. - 17.
-Development should be sited in a manner that minimizes the disturbance of existing native vegetation. - 18.
-Vegetation species used in replanting, restoration, and enhancement shall be selected to suit the local soils; light conditions, and groundwater regime of the site and should be native to the area, and where applicable, selected for erosion control and/or fish and wildlife habitat values. - 19.
-All landscaping shall require the following minimum depth of topsoil or amended organic soils on all landscaped areas of a property: - a) Shrubs 45 cm; - b) Groundcover and grass 30 cm; and, - c) Trees 30 cm around and below the root ball. - 20.
-Where irrigation is required to maintain proposed landscaping, it should be designed by an Irrigation Industry Association of British Columbia certified irrigation designer and be installed by an irrigation industry association of British Columbia irrigation contractor or other equivalent to the satisfaction of the Regional District. - 21.
-The Regional District shall require the applicant to submit a landscaping and security deposit equal to the total estimated costs of all materials and labour as determined by a landscape architect or other similarly qualified person to the satisfaction of the Regional District to be released upon final inspection by a landscape architect or other similarly qualified person to the satisfaction of the Regional District. - 22.
-Garbage and recycling containers shall be screened with landscaping and solid gated fencing to a minimum height of 2.0 metres.
-Similarly, utilities, service kiosks, meters, elevator housing, exhaust elements, satellite dishes, etc. shall be screened with fencing, landscaping, or a combination of the two. - 23.
-Chain link fencing shall be used only when screened by landscaping.
+- (C) To provide visual separation from the Tran Canada Highway and compatibility withsurrounding single residential uses; - (D) To improve the aesthetic appeal of the development; - (E) To assist in the safe movement of pedestrians throughout the site; - (F) To reduce the amount of impervious surfaces on the site; - (G) To complement the development and surrounding uses; - (H) To establish or enhance habitat values on the development site where appropriate; and/or, - (I) To shade the development from the summer sun. - (xiv) The landscaping plan must be drawn to scale and show the type, size, and location of proposed landscaping and shall be submitted with the development permit application. - (xv) At minimum, and in addition to the requirements specified in Regional District of Nanaimo Land Use and Subdivision Bylaw No. 500, 1987 as amended or replaced from time to time, the landscape design should provide: - (A) A continuous landscaped screen area of at least 2.0 metres in width along the inside of all property lines, excluding access points and adjacent to all roads and highways; - (B) Where landscaping is for the purpose of visual separation, a minimum height of 5.0 metres once mature; and, - (C) A landscape buffer of at least 5.0 metres in width to create spatial separation between non-residential and residential zoned properties and should contribute towards theobjectives identified in Policy 20 above. - (xvi) Notwithstanding Policy 20 above, the landscaped buffer width and enhancement works adjacent to any watercourse shall be determined by a Qualified Environmental professional and shall work towards Policy 20(h) above- to establish or enhance habitat values on the development site. - (xvii) Development should be sited in a manner that minimizes the disturbance of existing native vegetation. - (xviii) Vegetation species used in replanting, restoration, and enhancement shall be selected to suit the local soils; light conditions, and groundwater regime of the site and should be native to the area, and where applicable, selected for erosion control and/or fish and wildlife habitat values.

+(xix) All landscaping shall require the following minimum depth of topsoil or amended organic soils on all landscaped areas of a property:

+(A) Shrubs - 45 cm;

+(B) Groundcover and grass - 30 cm; and,

+(C) Trees - 30 cm around and below the root ball.

+- (xx) Where irrigation is required to maintain proposed landscaping, it should be designed by an Irrigation Industry Association of British Columbia certified irrigation designer and be installed by an irrigation industry association of British Columbia irrigation contractor or other equivalent to the satisfaction of the Regional District. - (xxi) The Regional District shall require the applicant to submit a landscaping and security deposit equal to the total estimated costs of all materials and labour as determined by a landscape architect or other similarly qualified person to the satisfaction of the Regional District to be released upon final inspection by a landscape architect or other similarly qualified person to the satisfaction of the Regional District. - (xxii) Garbage and recycling containers shall be screened with landscaping and solid gated fencing to aminimum height of 2.0 metres.
+Similarly, utilities, service kiosks, meters, elevator housing, exhaust elements, satellite dishes, etc. shall be screened with fencing, landscaping, or a combination of the two. - (xxiii) Chain link fencing shall be used only when screened by landscaping.
 Decorative fences are encouraged which complement the materials used for the principle building.